Alexander-Kahanek/Alexander-Kahanek.github.io/project/index.md

 <!-- body text -->

 &nbsp; &nbsp; _Deep Learning, Research_ `August 25, 2020`
 : > Utilized the results and data from Sigmorphon 2020 Task 0 to improve the accuracy of Morphological Inflection in Low-Resouce Languages, namely Middle Low German (MLG) and Norwegian Nynorsk (NNO).
-We improved the accuracy of the Deep Learning Neural Network by 5% without the need to change the architecture of the neural network, instead we combined other targeted High-Resource Languages, such as English and German, to artificially add data to imrpove inflection predictions.
+We improved the accuracy of the Deep Learning Neural Network by 5% without the need to change the architecture of the neural network, instead we combined other targeted High-Resource Languages and our given Low-Resource Language, such as English and German being added to Middle Low German, to artificially add data to imrpove inflection predictions of the Low-Resouce Language.

 <!-- image -->